iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.2.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.de.covidtracker 1 reviews"/>
 </p>

+> This app was fine until June 2nd then it started checking for "exposure keys" constantly which is draining my phone!
+I have to do a force stop.<br> :date: __2021-06-04 13:20:27__

 > Does not open after last update<br> :date: __2021-03-24 13:18:08__

 > This app completely screwed up my phone<br> :date: __2021-03-10 03:49:08__